srinman/aks-observability/README.md

 - `kube_service_info` - Service metadata
 - `kube_namespace_status_phase` - Namespace status

+---

-##### Pod Annotation-Based Scraping
+#### Pod Annotation-Based Scraping (Simple Application Metrics)

-This method requires applications to expose Prometheus metrics and uses pod annotations for discovery.
+**Purpose:** Enable automatic scraping of application pods that expose Prometheus metrics using simple pod annotations.

+**Prerequisites:**
+1. Application must expose metrics at an HTTP endpoint (e.g., `/metrics`)
+2. Namespace must be enabled in ConfigMap's `podannotationnamespaceregex` setting

+**How it works:**
+- Add 3 annotations to your pod template in Deployment/StatefulSet
+- AMA-metrics automatically discovers pods with these annotations
+- Only pods in namespaces matching the ConfigMap regex are scraped
+- No additional Kubernetes resources (CRDs) required

 **When to use pod annotations:**
-- Applications that expose custom business metrics
+- **Most common method** for custom application metrics
 - Spring Boot applications with `/actuator/prometheus`
 - Custom applications with `/metrics` endpoints
+- Simple, straightforward scraping requirements
+- **Microsoft's recommended approach** for standard use cases

 #### Practical Example: Namespace-Based Scraping